aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 </configuration>
 ```

-<br />If you use S3 password-free command, the sample command is as follows.
+<br />If you are in the S3 password-free environment, the sample command as follows.
 You do not need to specify an AK, but you need to specify an endPoint.<br />

 ```bash
 hadoop jar /tmp/jindo-distcp-2.7.3.jar --src s3://smartdata1/ --dest s3://smartdata1/tmp --s3EndPoint  s3-us-west-1.amazonaws.com